 Quit vaping.
-Start making big money in the stock market.
+Start making real money in the stock market.
 Quit dating losers.
 Start learning how to code.
+Get off social media.

 But is attempting the impossible the best way to start the day, much less the decade?
 We think not.
 In our view, there’s absolutely nothing wrong with ringing in the new year by eating an extra helping of gourmet chocolate while watching reruns of “30 Rock”.
 (If that’s what you enjoy doing, of course.)